jamiesyme/Lattice/README.md

 + Xinerama
 + Cairo/Pango

-Then a simple `make` should suffice.
+To compile, `make` should suffice.
 There is no install target, so you'll need to move `minfo` and `minfo-msg` into your path.

 ## Usage